Inkakai: Fireal (2009–2021)

-Fireal's debut album The Dark Side was released on April 27, 2011, under the label Warner Music Finland.
+Fireal's debut album The Dark Side was released on 27 April 2011, under the label Warner Music Finland.
 The album debuted at number 41 on Finland's official charts and was selected as YleX's Album of the Week.
 The song "Breathe" was composed together with Max Martin.
 The song "Ariel" was placed in rotation on Finnish radio station YleX and was voted as one of YleX's "most coveted" songs in 2011.

 The band has cited musical influences such as grunge bands Alice in Chains and electronic groups The Prodigy.
-In interviews, they have pegged their musical style as "Imperial".
-Their style has also been called "cinematic", and they were featured in the movie soundtrack for Harjunpaa and the Priest of Evil.
+In interviews, they have pegged their musical style as "imperial".
+Their style has also been called "cinematic", and they were featured in the movie soundtrack for Priest of Evil.
 Additionally, the film includes footage of Fireal performing.

 Fireal announced that in 2012, they would be taking a break from touring.

 In 2019, Fireal returned from a seven-year break with a new single "The Smoke" and announced they were preparing a new album.